Physiotherapy vs Athletic Therapy

 Ernest Raymundo, MPT, B. Kin

-Ernest was inspired to become a physiotherapist after he sought physiotherapy services following a sports injury when he was 15.
-Now he wishes to help others return to the activities that they love, whether it is a return to sport, work, or activities of daily living.
+Ernest was inspired to become a physiotherapist after seeking physiotherapy services following a sports injury at the age of 15.
+Now, he wishes to help others return to the activities that they love, whether it is a return to sport, work, or activities of daily living.

 Articles: 6